zkc3783/dream-share-discover/README.md

 Stay tuned for updates, announcements, and exciting news about our projects!

+### 20240507 We started the second iteration and updated our requirement analysis!

+We updated our requirement analysis file and put it [**here**](./project/requirement-analysis/Software%20Requirements%20Specification%20v1.4.md).
+The updates are about part 3, Functional Requirements where we reclarified the actions of store owners and administrator.

 ### 20240429 We finished the first iteration!

 We are thrilled to anounce that we finished the first iteration!
 We put our ppt during presentation [**here**](./project/ppt/DSD_midterm.pdf), and made a instruction to run the code [**here**](./project/implementation/README.md).
 Feel free to check it our if needed.
 Till now, all the iteration 1 related files are put in the [**project**](./project/) folder.